webpy/webpy.github.com/index.md

    [m]: http://micropledge.com/

 The [bivalidator](http://xhtml-css.com/) checks your HTML and CSS validation.

+[jottit.com](http://jottit.com) is built with web.py.
+Jottit makes getting a website as easy as filling out a textbox.

 [Tasko][t] is built with web.py.
 Tasko is an online task management tool which  uses a plain text file format to store all the information.